MaxenceIUT/NetVOD/README.md

 ## ❓ What exactly is NetVOD?

-NetVOD is a video streaming platform, where you can watch series, post reviews, organize your viewing list with an automatic sorting of ongoing and completed series, as well as a bookmarking system allowing you to easily find your favorite series.
+NetVOD is a **video streaming platform**, where you can watch series, post reviews, organize your viewing list with an automatic sorting of ongoing and completed series, as well as a bookmarking system allowing you to easily find your favorite series.

 ## 📝 Main features